The Live Operations of Rival Peak

 While we in the LiveOps team are used to supporting enhanced livestreams involving the standard broadcast stream coupled with an overlay stream delivering additional imagery and information, multiplying this by 13 for a single project was new to everyone involved.
 With past projects that we’ve powered, typically a single stream was required.
 We’ve literally doubled our footprint in terms of server requirements and support.

 From a LiveOps perspective, a massive interactive live event (MILE) like Rival Peak isn’t really very different from supporting the interactive livestream of a traditional video game.
 Likewise from a viewer standpoint, the differences are subtle.
 User inputs are essentially the same in either case, tapping (i.e., clicking) to adjust or effect what you’re viewing.
-We’ll have hundreds, thousands, perhaps tens of thousands of inputs coming in across 13 different stream servers, and a fourteenth server managing all the backend game data to resolve viewer input along with the simulation and AI functions.
+We’ll have millions of inputs coming in across 13 different stream servers, and a fourteenth server managing all the backend game data to resolve viewer input along with the simulation and AI functions.

 Beyond the 13 livestreams, there’s a fourteenth machine running “the Authority,” that handles all the in-sim processing, resolving conflicts, tracking schedules, etc. The Authority resides on its own server – same Unity game, in headless mode.
 It’s playing out the sim, but without doing any rendering, and connects via Bolt (a Unity-compatible client-hosted networking solution for passing in-sim events to/from the Authority) to the character instances, playing out the sim info and then sending it to the appropriate livestream(s).
 Also within the Authority server is “The Conductor.”
 The Conductor reads a schedule file, determines it will play an ‘episode’ at a certain time for a certain duration, turns on the stream for Facebook, starts a timer and off it goes for exactly eight hours.